microsoft/nni/docs/source/experiment/remote.rst

 4. Make sure the command of Trial is compatible with remote OSes, if you want to use remote Linux and Windows together.
 For example, the default python 3.x executable called ``python3`` on Linux, and ``python`` on Windows.

-There are several steps for Windows server.
+In addition, there are several steps for Windows server.

 1. Install and start ``OpenSSH Server``.